beenotung/pattern-trimmer/README.md

-# Trim String
+# Pattern Trimmer

-A simple web tool for removing prefixes and suffixes from text strings.
+A simple web tool for removing prefixes and suffixes from text.
 Built with vanilla HTML, CSS, and JavaScript - no dependencies required.

 ## Features

 - **Real-time Processing**: See results instantly as you type
-- **Prefix & Suffix Removal**: Remove unwanted text from the beginning and end of strings
+- **Prefix & Suffix Removal**: Remove unwanted text from the beginning and end of input text
 - **Copy to Clipboard**: One-click copying with visual feedback
 - **Character Statistics**: Track original, processed, and removed character counts
 - **No Dependencies**: Pure HTML, CSS, and JavaScript - works offline